How do I need to prepare the wall before I install wall panels?

 Can I use the Fasade products in my camper or RV?

-Yes, you can use on the interior of your camper and we recommend using method 2 of our installation guide which states to use supplemental adhesive due to road vibrations and temperature swings.
+Yes, you can use on the interior of your camper.
+We recommend making sure to use plenty of adhesive make sure road vibrations and temperature swings are not a problem.

 Do your products have a California Proposition 65 warning?